 More often than not, it is during the difficult and challenging periods of our life that we draw closer to the Lord seeking His protection.
-David poetically affirms this is the proper response to adversity; but, how do we react to God’s blessing?
+David affirms this is the proper response to adversity.
+But, how do we react to God’s blessing?

 David continues, you anoint my head with oil, conveying the Shepherd’s tender care (v.
 5).
 Shepherds in ancient Israel routinely applied a strong insecticidal ointment to the head of each sheep that repelled pesky flies, mosquitoes and ticks.
 With the shepherd’s care, pests were prevented from irritating the eyes and nose of sheep.

 The irritating realities of life often keep us from fully enjoying God’s bounty.
 With the valley of the shadow of death behind us, our enemies are powerless to harm.
 We are in a place of abundant provision, but instead of enjoying those blessings, we fixate on the day-to-day irritations.
 Just like the therapeutic care of the shepherd, however, God’s Word anoints like a salve when life robs us of the ability to enjoy blessing.

 David never took God’s blessing for granted.
 He exclaimed with overwhelming gratitude, “my cup runs over” (v.5).
 This unique idiomatic expression creates a word picture of an overabundance or surplus of God’s blessing.

 David not only enjoyed every drop of God’s blessing, the fact that God’s provision was inexhaustible created the expectation for more.